Cyber Monday may be over, but great prices are here to stay.

 Although it is a matter of preference, it is important to note this tool has a front exhaust, which may or may not be to your liking.

 The right angle allows the tool to get into harder-to-reach places.
 The grip fits in hand nicely and makes it easy to turn off and on.
 The 1/4" collet allows a large variety of attachments.
 It is very lightweight, which makes it easy to use for an extended period of time.

 The lack of different speed options makes it a harder to use for certain projects.

-Compact size makes this tool easy to store in any space.
-Small size also allows access to tight areas while working.
+Aluminum body remains durable and easy to grip.
+Compact size allows access to tight areas while working.
 Proves to be a durable model that lasts through many uses.
 Lever lock mechanism is reliable.